niklasnorin/red-thesis/source/08-introduction.md

 Working with remote targets are described in the theory part of the thesis though, this to provide a more comprehensive picture of the options available to developers today.

 ### Processor Architecture
-Most embedded systems uses the ARM architecture [[#](?)], while most computers used by developers are x86 or AMD64 [[#](?)].
+Many embedded systems uses the ARM architecture [@arm-roadshow-slides], while most computers used by developers are x86 [@ee-time-x86-marketshare].
 This means that to run a compiled program targeting an ARM architecture on the developers PC, it either needs to be cross-compiled or run through an emulator.

 Because of time constraints, the evaluation software used to evaluate the architecture in this thesis uses a so called interpreted programming language, instead of a compiled one.
 This works by having a piece of software called an interpreter (compiled specifically for each architecture) parse and executes the code on the fly.